The Role of Habits in Self-Management

 Imagine waking up every morning ready for the day ahead, knowing the exact things you need to do to achieve your goals.
 Picture yourself with enough discipline and willpower to stick to your plans.

 Sounds like a dream come true, right?
 Well, that was me; once I discovered how to make routines that fit into my personality, I didn’t find my routines impossible.
-In fact, I love them.
+I love them.
 But, you might wonder, how did I get here?

 Creating routines necessary for us to reach our aspirations can be a daunting task.
 But, with the right strategies and mindset, you have the power to transform your life by developing habits that build self-management skills for success.